Scaling & Root Planing – McKinney, TX

 The First Line of Defense Against Gum Disease

 Have you noticed that your gums are discolored, or that they bleed easily when you brush your teeth?
 It is possible that you have a form of gum disease.
 Dr. Hegazin provides gentle, effective services to address this condition — including scaling and root planing in McKinney.
 On this page, you will learn more about these gum disease treatments and how they can help your gums to regain their health and strength.
 When you are ready to schedule your periodontal (gum) checkup, contact Marble Dental McKinney.

 How Do Scaling and Root Planing Work?

-Scaling and root planing are two parts of a particular type of gum disease therapy in McKinney:
+Scaling and root planing are two parts of a particular type of gum disease treatment in McKinney:

 Scaling is the process of removing plaque and tartar from the teeth, both above and below the gum line.
 We use special tools that have more cleaning power than any at-home oral hygiene products.
 Once the plaque and tartar are gone, most of the harmful, gum disease-causing bacteria will also be gone from your mouth.